tbriand/imageFormationRaw/README.md

 The input filenames must be formatted as FILENAME%i.EXT where %i represents the number of the image.
 The reference image must be the first one.

-  usage:./image_formation.sh in_path ind_ini ind_end output_image zoom crop_size free
+  usage:./image_formation.sh in_path ind_ini ind_end output_image raw zoom crop_size free

-  example:./image_formation.sh PA%i.ORF 1 100 out.tiff 1 512 0
+  example:./image_formation.sh PA%i.ORF 1 100 out.tiff 1 1 512 0

 ## Files in the repository ##